Traffic Management Center

 The traffic signal system is configured to improve traffic flow and reduce vehicle emissions by continuous monitoring and optimizing of traffic signal operations based on real-time traffic conditions.
 The system manages traffic flow in Ballston and Pentagon City, and along Arlington Boulevard (U.S. Route 50), Columbia Pike and Lee Highway (U.S. Route 29).
 Additionally, the system supports emergency evacuation and special event situations.
 All traffic signals have a backup power supply in the case of power failure.

 Closed-circuit televisions (CCTVs), or traffic cameras, are used throughout the County to detect congestion and notice accidents.
-There are currently 150 CCTVs located at critical intersections.
-This number will increase to more than 200 CCTVs during the final phase of the Fiber Optic Network Project.
+There are currently more than 200 CCTVs located at critical intersections.

 A HAWK Beacon (High-intensity Activated CrossWalK) is a device that assists pedestrians and bicyclists safely across busy streets.
 While different in appearance to the driver than as seen by the pedestrian or bicyclist, HAWKs work the same as button-activated traffic signals.
 A HAWK stops traffic with a red light, allowing pedestrians and bicyclists to cross safely.
 At rest, a HAWK remains dark.
 A HAWK can be triggered automatically or manually with the push button.
 It will then go through a series of yellow and red sequences requiring motorists to slow down and stop.
 When the red lights begin flashing, motorists can proceed if the crosswalk is clear in front of them.
 After pedestrians and bicyclists finish crossing, the HAWK will go dark again, allowing motorists to continue through the intersection.

 Interactive Audible ADA Accessible Pedestrian Signals